tanvir-utexas/PaPr/Readme.md

 ## Getting Started

 ### Simple Implementation of PaPr
 PaPr is easy to implement with few lines of codes.
-Here is a simple implementation for patch redution in ViT with PaPr.
+Here is a simple implementation for patch token redution in ViT by applying PaPr.

 ```python
 def apply_papr(x: torch.tensor, f: torch.tensor, z: float) -> torch.tensor: